OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

   - Weight/mass: lb, kg, ton (2000 lb), metric ton (1000 kg)
   - A few money units not linked together to allow easy addition for sites to money and as examples: US dollar, Euro, Mexican Peso (any others?)
   - CO2 is in terms of mass but need [conversions](https://www.epa.gov/energy/greenhouse-gases-equivalencies-calculator-calculations-and-references) from kWh, gasoline (ga), diesel (ga), BTU, natural gas (therms or Mcf)
-  - TODO figure out complete list
+  - figure out complete list - this is on a punch list for v1.0.

 - When we migrate a current DB we need to set some default values:
   - For meters, the unit_id should correspond to kWh since all current meters are that.